Questions You May Consider Ahead of Completing the New Leaders Week Application

 SEED applicants are committed to engaging in meaningful and productive conversations centered on diversity, inclusion, and equity.
 SEED leaders include educators, administrators, community organizers, administrators, parents, social workers, and educational consultants, among others.

 One aspect of SEED work is developing our personal stories and aiming to them be specific and clear.
-A word limit not only helps start this process, it aims to be considerate of both the applicant’s time as well as that of the SEED staff.
+A character limit not only helps start this process, it aims to be considerate of both the applicant’s time as well as that of the SEED staff.

 Why do I have to name what audience I intend for SEED?